 MIL 209 Introduction to Military life (1 hour) Prerequisite: Permission of the PMS.
-A basic introduction to the Army standards and procedures for students who plan to attend the United States Army ROTC Leader’s Training Course, Ft.
+A basic introduction to the Army standards and procedures for students who plan to attend the United States Army ROTC Cadet Initial Entry Training course, Ft.
 Knox, KY.

 Advanced Course (MIL III AND MIL IV)

 The advanced course is designed to commission officers for service in the United States Army, both active duty and reserve.
 Successful completion of the advanced course at Western Kentucky University earns the student a commission as a Second Lieutenant in the United States Army.
 The advanced course consists of four semester-long courses and a 33-day summer course.
 An additional military history course, normally taken during the junior or senior year, must also be completed prior to commissioning.
 Advanced course students in their junior year are paid a tax-free subsistence allowance of $450.00 per month and in their senior year, $500.00.